 What is BERT?

 The University of San Francisco's Bias Education and Resource Team (BERT) is a University-wide team that works to provide support and resources around acts of bias to those individuals who have witnessed, or themselves become a target of, an act of bias.
-It is a collaborative effort between the Offices of Student Life, Dean of Students, Diversity Engagement and Community Outreach (DECO) and Human Resources.
+It is a collaborative effort between the Offices of Student Life, Dean of Students, Antiracism, Diversity, Equity, and Inclusion (ADEI), and Human Resources.

 BERT is intended to educate the USF community and support those who experience bias and harassment.
 Actions taken by BERT in pursuit of these goals will be grounded in the University's mission and values as a Jesuit Catholic institution committed to equity and social justice.
 BERT strives to foster respectful and humanizing free expression of ideas, beliefs, and opinions.